arthurkay/rocket/README.md

-# rocket - Edge Network Computing
+# rocket - Edge Network Tunnelling

-### ”I want to expose a local server behind a NAT or firewall to the internet.”
+### ”Expose a local server behind a NAT or firewall to the internet.”

 # Install client